oskarth/experiments.oskarth.com/content/unix02.md

 understand everything.
 Instead we will look at a few things and see what they can teach us about the stack.

-TODO: When we type ls in the terminal, here's that C fn

-Here's the C code for the *main function* in `ls.c`:
+When we type `ls` in a terminal, the shell takes care of parsing the input and then passes the control to the `ls` program, `ls.c`, which is written in C. Here's the *main function* of that file:

 ```
 int